 Kent Wildlife Trust is the county’s leading conservation charity.
-We have more than 31,000 members and over 1000 registered volunteers.
+We have over 32,000 members and over 1000 registered volunteers.
 We manage and protect over 9000 acres of land across more than 80 different sites and nature reserves, alongside 3 visitor centres.

 We work closely with local communities, landowners and partners to protect and improve habitats in the countryside, coast and town for the benefit of the wildlife and people of Kent.
 We are working towards creating a better, more sustainable and wilder future.
 Join us in creating a Wilder Kent.
 We can’t do it without you.

 People in Kent urged to count bug splatters as part of National Insect Week

 Wildlife charities are asking people in Kent to count the number of insects splattered on their number plate to help experts fully…